dallabella-lab/teensystep/readme.md

 ## Sampling frequency

-The sampling frequency of Teensystep is 1KHz.
+The sampling frequency of TeensyStep is 1KHz.

 ## References